Rita-op/pands-problem-sheet/README.md

 Solution to week 03

 This file contains the solution to weekly task 03.
-In this tak, we need to write a program that asks a user to input a string and outputs every second letter in reverse order.
+In this task, we needed to write a program that asks a user to input a string and outputs every second letter in reverse order.

 REFERENCES:
 - Learn how to reverse a String: https://www.w3schools.com/python/python_howto_reverse_string.asp
-- Select all the characters at even position in a string: https://codippa.com/how-to-print-characters-at-even-position-in-string-in-python/
+- Select all the characters at an even position in a string: https://codippa.com/how-to-print-characters-at-even-position-in-string-in-python/

 -----------

+## FILE: collatz.py

+Solution to week 04

+ This file contains the solution to weekly task 04.
+In this task, we were told to write a program that asks the user to input any positive integer number and outputs the successive values of a required calculation.
+For the case that concerns us, at each step we have to calculate the next value by taking the current value and, if it is even, divide it by two, but if it is odd, multiply it by three and add one.
+The program has to end if the current value is one.

+REFERENCES:
+- I got the idea about how to make the collatz program: https://medium.com/the-art-of-python/the-collatz-sequence-in-python-eb7e1f1b4f9e
+- How to use while loops: https://www.w3schools.com/python/python_while_loops.asp